sbicrypto/phoenixmax-ravencoin-stratum/README.md

 Use With NodeJS To Build Your Own KawPoW Algorithm Pool.

-Fixed Version Working With cli GetKawPoWHash and GetKawPoWDiff !
+Fixed Version Working With Cli GetKawPoWHash And GetKawPoWDiff !

 Fixed NiceHash Compatibility !